pdheeraj190802/Image_Classifier/README.md

 In this project, I classified sports personalities.
 I restricted the classification to only 4 people,

-Maria Sharapova
+Maria Sharapova,
-Serena Williams
+Serena Williams,
-Virat Kohli
+Virat Kohli,
-Roger Federer
+Roger Federer.

-## Model: Contains python notebook for model building
+### Model: Contains python notebook for model building
-## Data Collection: Google images (Fatkun Batch Download Image)
+### Data Collection: Google images (Fatkun Batch Download Image)
-## Images_dataset: Dataset used for our model training
+### Images_dataset: Dataset used for our model training

 # Technologies used in this project,